joon-im/google_covid_19_mobility_scrape/README.md

-# Google COVID-19 Mobility Reports Scraper
+# Google COVID-19 Community Mobility Reports Scraper

 This dataset has been scraped from Google's Covid-19 Community Mobility Reports website.
 Core libraries include the tidyverse for data manipulation, rvest for web-scraping, and tabulizer for PDF-scraping.